This is where I will be putting photos of upgrades and activities until I get them more organized.

 My lift started acting up.
 I changed all the fluids when I got the tractor, so I knew it had good fluid in it.
 After checking everything else, then doing a little exploratory surgery, I found this mess.
 There is about an inch of gook in the bottom of the sump.
 This is where the pump gets it's supply of fluid.
 It is hard to believe it worked at all!
 At this point I decided it was easier to pull the PTO shaft and drop the pump, so I could really give it a good cleaning.
 That was all it needed.

 My first snow plow was my 21-HP Craftsman lawn tractor.

 It actually worked better than I thought it would, even with the wet snow we get in VA.
 Our driveway is over 700 feet long, so it took about 3 hours to clear 8" of snow.
 I wouldn't want to try this in Montana!

 The Craftsman was officially retired from winter chores.
-I may eventually decide to get a set of tire chains, but this should work much faster than the little Craftsman mower!
+I may eventually decide to get a set of tire chains, but this works much better than the little Craftsman mower!

 Here is the tractor with the backhoe attached.
 More photos,descriptions,and plans for the backhoe are on theBackhoe Page.

 This is a Howard Rotavator Tiller that I got for the right price, FREE!
 The tines are original and still have paint on them.
 Somebody got this and must have found out that the 8N is geared too high to use it.
 Looks like it had very low hours before it was parked and left to rust.
-Since I have the Sherman transmission in my tractor, it may give me enough optional gear combinations that I can get this to work for light grading.
-But I am going to have to do some rust removing and fixing first.
-It also looks like a few brackets are missing.
-Probably get to spend some more time in the shop making those.
+Since I have the Sherman transmission in my tractor, it may give me enough optional gear combinations that I can get this to work.
+It looks like a few brackets are missing.

 This is my 1952-8N.
 I have added a page showing step-by-step photos and descriptions to better document my repair procedure.
 You can find them HERE.